andreafspeziale/motorway-challenge/README.md

 - Add `-d` to start all containers in detached mode (you won't see any logs).
 - Add `--build` to rebuild the Docker image used by the docker compose.

+Visit [http://localhost:3000/swagger](http://localhost:3000/swagger/) for APIs documentation (host and port according to environment variables).

-In order to run also the tests without having `Node.Js` on your local mchine:
+In order to run also the tests without having `Node.Js` on your local machine:

 ```bash
 $ docker compose -f docker-compose.tester.yml up
 ```

-Visit [http://localhost:3000/swagger](http://localhost:3000/swagger/) for APIs documentation (host and port according to environment variables).

 ## Postman